dandi/dandi-hub/doc/architecture.md

 ![traffic-routing](static/traffic-routing.png)

-All traffic is routed through DNS (AWS Route 53) to a load balancer, which distributes the traffic either to the Hub server, or to the a specific JupyterLab Pod.
+All traffic is routed through DNS (AWS Route 53) to a load balancer, which distributes the traffic either to the Hub server, or to the specific JupyterLab Pod.